 PermitsTrekkers’ Information Management System (TIMS) Permit & Langtang National Park Permit

-Major Attractions of Langtang Valley Trek
+Key Highlights of the Langtang Valley Trek

-• Panoramic views of glaciated Himalayan peaks like Langtang Lirung (7,234 m/23,734 ft)
+• Enjoy breathtaking views of glaciated peaks, including Langtang Lirung (7,234 m/23,734 ft), as you progress.

 6. Upper Mustang Trek